Bhutan: Cryptocurrency

-The Thunder Dragon Kingdom became one of a handful of countries to hold over US$1 billion worth of Bitcoin as of November 15, 2024, with around 12,206 BTC.
-The Himalayan nation has been able to leverage its abundant hydroelectric resources to mine Bitcoin, with the chief executive officer of Druk Holding and Investments (DHI), Ujjwal Deep Dahal, stating, "we hold assets in the form of Bitcoin and we started mining those assets in 2019 with our green hydropower."
-Bhutan aims to expand its Bitcoin mining capacity to 600 megawatts by 2025 in partnership with Bitdeer, a leading Nasdaq-listed technology company.
-According to a World Bank report, Bhutan has invested US$539 million in cryptocurrency mining operations over the last two fiscal years, from July 2021 to June 2023.
+The country became one of a handful of countries to hold over US$1 billion worth of bitcoin as of 15 November 2024, with around 12,206 BTC.
+Bhutan is the fifth-largest state holder of bitcoin, behind the US, China, the UK and Ukraine.
+The Himalayan nation has been able to leverage its abundant hydroelectric resources to mine bitcoin, with the chief executive officer of Druk Holding and Investments (DHI), Ujjwal Deep Dahal, stating, "we hold assets in the form of Bitcoin and we started mining those assets in 2019 with our green hydropower."
+Bhutan aims to expand its bitcoin mining capacity to 600 megawatts by 2025 in partnership with Bitdeer, a leading Nasdaq-listed technology company.
+According to a World Bank report, Bhutan invested US$539 million in cryptocurrency mining operations over the two fiscal years from July 2021 to June 2023.

 Industry

 The industrial sector accounts for 22% of the economy.
 The key manufacturing sectors in Bhutan include production of ferroalloy, cement, metal poles, iron and nonalloy steel products, processed graphite, copper conductors, alcoholic and carbonated beverages, processed fruits, carpets, wood products and furniture.
 The production of ferrosilicon was pioneered by Damchae Dem, CEO of Pelden Group.